This scheme is for individuals not yet in established academic posts, who wish to undertake a period of postdoctoral research.

 The maximum duration is three years.
 An award will not normally exceed £250 000, exclusive of any standard Wellcome Trust allowances.

-The awards are full-time but can, in exceptional circumstances, be tenable on a part-time basis if a case can be made that personal circumstances require this.
+The awards are full-time but can, in some circumstances, be tenable on a part-time basis if a case can be made that personal circumstances require this.

 Fellowships provide a salary, plus appropriate employer's contributions.